aws-samples/amazon-bedrock-samples/docs/agents/bedrock-agents/features-examples/11-create-agent-with-code-interpreter/11-create-agent-with-code-interpreter.md

 <h2> Next Steps </h2>

-As a next step, you should experiment further with the the agent's to explore how it can to pursue more complex requests using code evaluation.
+As a next step, you should experiment further with the agent's to explore how it can to pursue more complex requests using code evaluation.
 <br>

 <h2> Thank You </h2>